sopoforic/other-stuff-exists/content/star-trek-log-one.md

 This very being is accidentally transported back to the *Enterprise* when the away team returns, and quickly infects the ship's computer.
 Only through guile and sheer nerve are the *Enterprise* crew able to regain control of their ship and escape both the energy being and the dead star.

-Even if 'the *Enterprise* encounters an unexpected spacial anomaly' isn't the most original plot, this story is still satisfying.
+Even if 'the *Enterprise* encounters an unexpected spatial anomaly' isn't the most original plot, this story is still satisfying.
 It starts off strong, with interesting prose making good use of the opportunity to expand on Kirk's thoughts in a moment of down time.
 The segment in which the away team investigates the alien vessel, too, is good, giving a nice sense of exploration.

 The actual conflict with the alien being I found to be less interesting.
 The role of the being was mostly to shout commands menacingly while occasionally providing some direct physical danger, and Kirk (in, it must be said, an appropriately Kirk-like fashion) tricks it into leaving the ship just as they escape.
 There would have been more tension if we couldn't be sure that things would work out in the end, but as the story approached its climax there were still a hundred pages in my right hand arguing against anything too unexpected happening.